Reviews and Praise

 The computer printing is clean and clear, with page turns well-considered and in appropriate places for the booklet.
 Orders can be placed directly over the internet, at the web page of the publishing house: www.RipMeister.com.

-Hannah Davidson, editor, Newsletter of the Viola da Gamba Society of America - New England Chapter, December 2005, page 3, "Music Review"
+Hannah Davidson, editor, Newsletter of the Viola da Gamba Society - New England, December 2005, page 3, "Music Review"

 Also available from RipMeister Publications is a new edition of Louis Couperin's pieces for treble viol and bass, from the Bauyn manuscript.
 Time to retire the ancient, faded Xerox copy of the old 1959 Oiseau-Lyre edition copied from the library!
 The Bauyn manuscript contains mostly keyboard music, but includes a number of pieces for treble viol, with a bass [line] which can be played on the bass viol, or realized on a harpsichord.
 These delightful simphonies, fantasies and psaumes are of varying difficulty, most including notes above the frets, and sixteenth- and thirty-second-notes.
 The provenance of some of the pieces is also of interest, suggesting a connection with the English composer Richard Mico.
 RipMeister Publications includes nine pieces in all [ten in the new 2nd edition], most for treble and bass viol and/or keyboard.
 This attractive edition includes useful notes on the pieces themselves, performance possibilities and sources.